 Android is all about customization.

 Don't like your launcher?
 Get a new one.
-Don't like your grey keyboard?
-Theme it up!
-Got the same ringtone as that annoying co-worker at the other end of the newsroom?
-Just don't like the lame sounds that came with your sweet new phone?
-No problem.
+Don't like your gray keyboard?
+Change it up!
+Got the same ringtone as that annoying co-worker at the other end of the room?
+Just don't like the lame, old sounds that came with your sweet, new phone?
+No problem - we have options.
 Once you get the hang of it, the world is your ringtone.

 Let awesome ring.

 Now, maybe you already a ringtone you've been using since 2009, or maybe you need to find a new custom alarm that you can't tune out when you need to get out of bed and catch your flight.
 There's a lot of places to find ringtones, but far and away the easiest is Zedge.
 Zedge is a customization app that looks to personalize two of the aspects of your phone: your sounds and wallpapers.
 Zedge even streamlines the process, letting you download and set your ringtone from the same screen!

 Once you find a ringtone in the app you like (browsing or searching), here's how to set it: